~ a short story

 Dom sweats as he speaks.
 The inner revelations fall upon him, even as the outer conversation slows.
 They rain as they have before, before once more being willfully forgotten in the folds and minutia of his persona’s welcoming inner, protective ignorance.
 They fall as rain fast turning to daggers.
 That inner umbrella is crafted from the same stuff as his stories.
 Any shelter built to withstand this eventuality is far.
 So far that Dom cannot see it (and never has).
 So far that Dom believes he alone could never make it that far, unallied with anyone faster and more home on the road.
 In an unseen truth to this particular speaker, the shelter he conceives is so far that he could never possibly make it that far alone.
 But he is alone.

-The group shifts positions, Dom takes his moment to regroup and reassess.
+Soon after their latest bouts, the group shifts positions and Dom takes his moment to regroup and reassess.
 He waits for the next flop.
 The meandering cadre of revelatory truths are dodged and braved in equal measure.
 Dom hopes his sudden hesitances in the conversing, his inner despairs and fears of coming failures go unnoticed in the purview of those he works with on this night.
 He would be satisfied to know they do not notice.
 But he would be caught in some new, darker kind of despair — as he soon will be — to know just how much they do not notice, or understand, or care.

 The underlying truth, present each and every time and unforgotten up to now: Dom is not borne of ‘their’ world; he is unfit to work his craft amongst them in any worldly way, especially in any space beyond these darkened rooms of beats and saturnalia.
 He is invited to the dark rooms for an express purpose.
 Time in is demarcated quite intensively from time out, amongst them, amongst other folk.
 The real ones, the ones residing outside of his weirded, wayward mind bustling with characters of his own unconscious creation.
 They – the real people out here – held no thought of him when he was away.
 No acknowledging sighs for any time at all their clown wasn’t right there before them, dazzling them, daring them beyond their mundanity for a spell.